grz0zrg/fsynth/README.md

 - MIDI inputs support with [Web MIDI](https://caniuse.com/#feat=midi) compatible web browsers, MPE supported
 - Adjustable audio output channel per slices
 - Real-time frames by frames recording with export as an image or Fragment input (export back into itself, this can be used to build complex brushes for drawing canvas inputs)
-- .wav export (additive synthesis only without FAS)
+- .wav export (without FAS : additive synthesis only)
 - WebGL 2.0 and GLSL 3.0 support when compatibility is detected
 - RGBA Live visuals with stereophonic sound generation (WebGL 2.0) or monophonic sound generation (WebGL 1)
 - Synthesis data processed in 32-bit precision (WebGL 2.0 & EXT_color_buffer_float extension) or 8-bit precision